askonube/IR-Powershell-Web-Request/README.md

-The user `ylavnu` was contacted and asked what they were doing on their PC around the time of the logs being generated and they said they tried to install a free piece of software, which resulted in a black screen for a few seconds, and then 'nothing happened' afterwards.

  It is known at this point that the scripts were downloaded but it was not confirmed if they were executed.
 Another query was run.